Hearty, healthy, and delicious minestrone soup with quinoa – an easy-to-prepare vegetarian and gluten-free soup recipe.

 One thing I don’t talk about on here very much is where I’m from.
 If you’ve been lurking around my site for quite some time, you know that I grew up in Lake Tahoe, where cutting out of school early to go skiing is not only acceptable, but it is encouraged.
 And you can get P.E. credit for it.
 In the small, almost too cozy town I grew up in, seeing my teachers and coaches on the chairlift or mountain biking trails is commonplace, and secrets are simply a luxury you just do not have.
 Tahoe residents have long-standing “you know you’re from Tahoe when. . .” jokes.
 For instance, you know you’re from Tahoe when…

-During these times, it is important to have a stash of candles and food.
+During these times, it is important to have a stash of candles and non-perishable food.
 Welcome to Tahoe Survival Guide 101.
 Growing up in a house with a well-prepared mountain dad meant we always, always had enough food in the pantry for our family to survive a nuclear holocaust….or an extremely large snow storm or power outage.
+During these days of inclement weather when it wasn’t safe to leave the house, we’d break out the canned veggies and make a big pot of soup or stew.

 Canned vegetables and soup fixings not only got us by the cooped up days, but they welcomed us and warmed our bellies after a long day on the mountain.
 Aside from being immobile during certain times of the winter, it can be also be difficult to find good fresh produce at the store.
 If you stock your cupboards with your favorite canned tomatoes and veggies so that you can not only eat when you’re hauled up in your cabin, but eat well, you’re one step ahead of your neighbor, who is, no doubt, eating saltines covered with grape jam.